 Focus is on the origin and aesthetic evolution of fine art photography.
 Movements in theory and criticism relevant to photography are explored in relation to parallel developments in other visual arts.
 Lecture.

-Prerequisite: ART 231 and ART 232, or consent of instructor.
+Prerequisite: ART 231 or ART 231W and ART 232 or ART 232W, or consent of instructor.

 Offered: Spring.